Song of the Sanctuary (2024)

 25’10”

-Documentary film about Russian queer youth before the Russian invasion of Ukraine in 2022, a time capsule of a period that no longer exists.
+Documentary film about Russian queer youth before the Russian invasion of Ukraine in 2022.
+A time capsule of a period that is actively being wiped away from history by current propaganda espousing ‘traditional values’ and intriducing new systemic laws that criminalise queer existence.

 link